 The English Department’s team building is organised by Mrs Steel (Debra Lamb) and seems to consist mostly of drinking wine and playing bingo around her kitchen table.
 The teachers, amongst others, are a mixture of terminally jaded drunk Mr Curtis (David E McMahon – with a slightly unconvincing grey beard and hair combo), the timid Ms Parker (Kaylee Williams), the goofy, but amiable everyman character Mr Carpenter (Michael Tula).
 They are surprised when a couple of colleagues don’t turn up to join them.
 Little do they know that a masked maniac has been contributing to the teacher shortage – and he (or she) hasn’t finished with cuts to the English department just yet …

 TEACHER SHORTAGE is Troy Escamilla’s third film (following PARTY NIGHT (2017) and STIRRING (aka MRS. CLAUS) (2018)) – and is his best one yet.
 Escamilla’s love for the subgenre shines throughout.
-Cleverly subverting the tropes of high school slasher (Prescott High is an obvious nod to the deadly teens dramatics of Wes Craven’s SCREAM (1996)) the action, after the fateful prologue, dispenses with teenagers and concentrates solely on the teachers themselves.
+Cleverly subverting the tropes of high school slasher movie (Prescott High is an obvious nod to the deadly teen dramatics of Wes Craven’s SCREAM (1996)) the action, after the fateful prologue, dispenses with teenagers and concentrates solely on the teachers themselves.
 It is refreshing that, although it is a throwback to the Golden Age of the subgenre, (bar the slightly clichéd use of real-life horror director’s names for its characters) it puts a fresh spin on the slasher movie and has its own voice.

 |Giallo inspired murders in TEACHER SHORTAGE.|